bustoutsolutions/siesta/Examples/GithubBrowser/README.md

 If you hit the GitHub API’s rate limit while running the demo, press the “Log In” button.
 If you’re experimenting with the demo a lot, you can set `GITHUB_USER` and `GITHUB_PASS` environment variables in the “Run” build scheme to make the app automatically log you in on launch.

 You can use a [personal access token](https://github.com/settings/tokens) in place of your password.
 You don’t need to grant any permissions to your token for this app; just the public access will do.

+## Combine and RxSwift

+The main view controllers have *Combine and *Rx variants to demonstrate the use of Siesta's reactive extensions, and the project has accompanying Combine and Rx targets.

+You might find it instructive to compare the reactive controllers with their non-reactive versions, particularly if you're an existing Siesta user thinking of adopting the reactive extensions.